ome/omero-signup/README.rst

 OMERO.web app to allow anyone to signup for an OMERO account.

 Generated usernames are formed from the alphanumeric unicode characters in a user's first and last names, with a numeric suffix if the username already exists.
+If OMERO.web is configured to connect ot multiple OMERO servers the user account will be created on the default one.

 Requirements